nisargmandaliya9/TodoApp/README.md

 # Simple Todo App
-## A simple todo app using react.js, here I've used concept to useContext hook of react.
+## A simple todo app using react.js, here I've used concept of useContext hook.
 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).